Migration to Splunk add-on for Palo Alto Networks¶

 Changes in CIM may impact custom saved searches or dashboards.

-For information about add-on configuration please visit:
+For information about add-on configuration see:

 For dashboards, use the Splunk-supported app for Palo Alto Networks.